geanders/csu_msmb/content/authors/sherry-wemott/_index.md

 ---

 Sherry WeMott-Colton is a graduate student in the Department of Environmental and Radiological Health Sciences at Colorado State University.
-My research focuses on evironmental and social factors impacting health.
+Her research focuses on evironmental and social factors impacting health.